433 Hay Street

 According to the original FY2015 adopted budget across all funds.

 Yes.
-The City's Comprehensive Annual Financial Report (CAFR) has received the Government Finance Officers Association's Certificate of Achievement for Excellence in Financial Reporting for the past eight fiscal years.
+The City's Comprehensive Annual Financial Report (CAFR) is prepared by the Finance Department and has received the Government Finance Officers Association's Certificate of Achievement for Excellence in Financial Reporting for the past eight fiscal years.
 The City undergoes an independent audit of its financial processes and procedures each year and has received unqualified "clean" opinions, which represents the highest level of assurance.

 The City develops a Capital Improvement Plan, or CIP, which is a five-year work list for planned capital projects that have a minimum cost of $50,000.The City also develops a separate five-year Information Technology Plan, or ITP, which is a five-year work list for planned information technology projects that have a minimum cost of $25,000 or have impacts across the organization.
 The CIP and ITP are key components of disciplined financial planning and budgeting processes as viewed by bond rating agencies, financial institutions and citizens.
 Our CIP and ITP are prioritized by Strategic Plan initiatives; operational mandates or safety considerations; maintenance of existing facilities, infrastructure and technology; funding from other sources (i.e. grants); efficiency enhancements; and service enhancements and quality of life.
 Projects are generally for infrastructure and facilities, significant maintenance plus major technology and software projects and upgrades.
 As the City regularly re-evaluates its needs, the CIP and ITP are updated, as well.
 As critical needs are planned, there is also the opportunity to plan for funding sources.